venomid-network/venomid-contracts/README.md

 ## Getting Started

+Venom Domains smart contracts are a modification of [DeNS](https://github.com/tonred/DeNS) - at [EverName](https://evername.io/), you can view the contracts structure and information at [Evername Docs](https://ever-name-docs.netlify.app/).

+you can see the changes done on venom id at the end of this page.

-You can call Venom ID from ton-solidity contracts or client/backend!
+You can call Venom ID from ton-solidity contracts or client/backend environments!
 Currently , our guides provide coverage of client in React and Next.js.
 As we continue to expand, we will incorporate additional tools and libraries to enhance our documents.

 ### Prerequisites